sensei-hacker/inavwiki/Navigation-modes.md

 PIDs for altitude hold:
+The following values can be accessed using iNav OSD when configured for FPV from the "ALT MAG" screen within the "PIDS" section.
+Alternatively, the comparable variable, in parenthesis (), can be entered in the CLI of iNav Configurator.
-- ALT P - defines how fast copter will attempt to compensate for altitude error (converts alt error to desired climb rate)
+- ALT P (nav_mc_pos_z_p) - defines how fast copter will attempt to compensate for altitude error (converts alt error to desired climb rate)
-- ALT I - defines how fast copter will accelerate to reach desired climb rate
+- ALT I (nav_auto_climb_rate) - defines how fast copter will accelerate to reach desired climb rate
-- VEL P - defines how much throttle copter will add to achieve desired acceleration
+- VEL P (nav_mc_vel_z_p) - defines how much throttle copter will add to achieve desired acceleration
-- VEL I - controls compensation for hover throttle (and vertical air movement, thermals).
+- VEL I  (nav_mc_vel_z_i)- controls compensation for hover throttle (and vertical air movement, thermals).
 This can essentially be zero if hover throttle is precisely 1500us.
 Too much "VEL I" will lead to vertical oscillations, too low "VEL I" will cause drops or jumps when ALTHOLD is switched on.
-- VEL D - acts as a dampener for VEL P and VEL I, will slower the response and reduce oscillations from too high VEL P and VEL I
+- VEL D (nav_mc_vel_z_d)- acts as a dampener for VEL P and VEL I, will slower the response and reduce oscillations from too high VEL P and VEL I

 Inability to maintain altitude can be caused by a number of reasons:
 1. insufficient ALT_P and/or ALT_I